 Withdrawal Side Effects

 As with many different types of drugs, whatever the drug was used to combat, comes back worse during the withdrawal period.
-So if you were taking Klonopin for a panic disorder you may experience extreme states of panic during the withdrawal period.
+So if patients were taking Klonopin for a panic disorder they may experience extreme states of panic during the withdrawal period.
 This is also why medical oversight is crucial when undergoing Klonopin detox, because for example with its use as a seizure medication, they can return when the drug is set aside.

 Physical Klonopin withdrawal symptoms include: